 The current Bristol circus scene is rooted in the alternative movement that began in the 1970s and which was born out of the protest movements in France, the UK, and the USA.
-In the UK, the early wave of urban youth seeking an alternative rural lifestyle nurtured the early fairs in East Anglia and South West England, which added other kinds of performance to the music-based event.
-These both celebrated showman traditions, including circus, as well as introducing and popularising new forms emerging from art schools and alternative theatre, including ritual, installations, and walkabout performance.
+In the UK, the early wave of urban youth seeking an alternative rural lifestyle nurtured the early fairs in East Anglia and South West England.
+The contemporary movement favoured showman traditions, as well as introducing and popularising new forms emerging from art schools and alternative theatre, including ritual, installations, and walkabout performance.

 Rather than looking back to old circus, the new circus drew on the Commedia del Arte, Chinese Opera and eccentric dance for inspiration.
 The rural/folk flavour of early new circus gradually gave way to more urban, political and modern influences in about 1990.
 It had a less nostalgic approach and sought to reinvent circus and push its boundaries.
 It was around this time that the new circus made claims to be an ‘art’.